-5. More than 300 influencer marketing-focused agencies and platforms have entered the market for over a year.
+5. Additional 380 influencer marketing platforms have entered the market for over a year.

 Influencer marketing facts show that back in 2015, there were only 190 such platforms.
-Nowadays, there are a whopping 740 that cater to the needs of those looking for good influencers.
-The most popular of them offer tools to help manage contracts or other relevant communication and payment tools.
+Nowadays, there are a whopping 1120 that cater to the needs of those looking for good influencers, up from 740 in 2018.
+The most popular influencer marketing software offer tools to help manage contracts or other relevant communication and payment tools.

 (Influencer Marketing Hub Benchmark Report)